OOHehir/esp32Remote/README.md

-# esp32Touch
+# esp32Remote
+'Out of tree' project that allows a user , using a rotary switch to set a value & have it relayed via MQTT.

-Simple 'out of tree' project to test the touch feature on the [Seeed XIAO ESP32 S3](https://docs.zephyrproject.org/latest/boards/seeed/xiao_esp32s3/doc/index.html) using the Zephyr RTOS.
+Uses the [Seeed XIAO ESP32 S3](https://docs.zephyrproject.org/latest/boards/seeed/xiao_esp32s3/doc/index.html) using the Zephyr RTOS.
 It should be straightforward to adapt to other ESP32S3 boards.

-When a 'touch' event is detected on either touch1, touch2 or touch 3 the LED connected to GPIO 5 is toggled.

 This assumes you've already installed & configured Zephyr.